codemagic-ci-cd/codemagic-docs/content/knowledge-others/install-unity-version.md

 In the following example we are going to use AWS S3 to store our cached files.

 #### Using AWS S3
 In order to use AWS S3, you need to configure your access credentials in Codemagic.
-You can follow the [instructions](https://aws.amazon.com/getting-started/hands-on/backup-to-s3-cli/) provided by Amazon to create your account and get the necessary details.
+You can follow the [instructions](https://aws.amazon.com/getting-started/hands-on/backup-to-s3-cli/) provided by Amazon to create your account and get the necessary credentials.

 1. Open your Codemagic app settings, and go to the **Environment variables** tab.
 2. Enter the desired **_Variable name_**, e.g. `AWS_ACCESS_KEY_ID`.